 What will be the impact of Brexit if I have been legally residing in the United Kingdom for more than 5 consecutive years?

 The current situation is maintained.
 You benefit from a right of permanent residence in the United Kingdom after 5 years of continuous legal residence.
-Among other things, this status entails the right to stay indefinitely in the United Kingdom (except for removal orders in exceptional cases for criminal offences).
+In principle, continuous legal residence means that you did not spend more than 6 months in each 12 months outside the United Kingdom.
+Among other things, this status entails the right to stay indefinitely in the United Kingdom.

 From 1 January 2021 (unless transition period will be extended)

 After the expiry of the transition period, the United Kingdom will have the right to request your residency documents.
 Consequently, it is important to make use of the EU Settlement Scheme and apply for a “settled status” in due time if you would like to remain in the United Kingdom on the basis of your right of permanent residence.
 It is already possible to register now.
 According to their current position, the British authorities will allow you to register by 30 June 2021.
 In fact, this is a grace period of 6 months which extends the transition period for EU citizens who arrived in the UK before 31 December 2020.